mikemillerr/Documentation/cluster/How_to_create_a_virtual_spark_cluster_with_virtualbox.md

 	- Reboot, now the VM should have the given internal ip.

-- In the next step we setupt /etc/hosts so all machines know of each other.
+- In the next step we setup */etc/hosts* so all machines know of each other.
 Modify the given examples for how many VMs you want to deploy.
 In this example we will created a spark-master, and will will later create two spark-worker nodes.

 	- Open /etc/hosts with sudo rights